Safe motor arming system

 - Arming: an action which allows the motor to run.

 - Disarming: an action which prevents the motor from running, and stops it if already running.
-Note that killing is a special case of disarming, whereby the motor is disarmed unconditionally.
+(Killing is a special case, whereby the motor is disarmed immediately and unconditionally.)

-- Gesture: a user action which involves moving switches and/or sticks in a particular sequence.
+- Gesture: a user action which involves moving switches and/or sticks in a particular manner.

 The Sticky logical switch

-- When V1 transitions to True, LS goes True.
+- When V1 transitions to On, the sticky flips to On

-- When V2 transitions to True, LS goes False
+- When V2 transitions to On, the sticky flips to Off

-Here's the simplest possible example, where a Sticky emulates a 2-position switch:
+A simple example, where a Sticky mimics a 2-position switch:

-Not very useful!
-However, things get interesting when V1 and V2 are themselves logical switches, as this allows us to program gestures like 'stick in corner' to switch on.
-But before we explore further, let's explore one of the benefits of using a sticky over a physical switch...
+Things get more interesting when triggers are themselves logical switches, as this allows us to flip the sticky using gestures like 'stick in corner + pull momentary'.
+But before we explore further, let's explore another benefit of using a sticky...

 - Throttle to idle